 What is TEAMS?

-- providing support for 6-12th grade teachers in effectively teaching math and science content that meets standards,
+- Provide support for 6-12th grade teachers in effectively teaching math and science content that meets Common Core Standards

-- creating a learning community among grades 6-12th grade teachers and MSU education and engineering faculty,
+- Create a learning community among 6-12th grade teachers and MSU education and engineering faculty

-- and broadening participation in engineering by developing an awareness of engineering careers and by improving grade 6-12th grade student preparedness in math and science.
+- Broaden participation in engineering by developing an awareness of engineering careers and by improving grade 6-12th grade student preparedness in math and science

-The Halliburton Foundation is generously supporting the summer 2016 TEAMS workshop in Great Falls, MT.
+The Halliburton Foundation is generously supporting the summer 2019 TEAMS workshops.